fkoeppl/eti-stuff/eti-cmdline/README.md

 6. `-C channel`,  for selecting the channel to be set, e.g. 11C, default 11C is chosen

-7. `-S', for silent processing, normally, while processing the program shows a count on the amount of packages written on stderr.
+7. `-S, for silent processing, normally, while processing the program shows a count on the amount of packages written on stderr.

 8. `-N frames`, for stopping after the selected number of DAB frames have